 Above: Fujifilm X-Pro 3 with the 23mm F2 lens..

-For my way of working (wedding photojournalism) the X-Pro 3 is almost perfect, the only thing I really miss from earlier models is the two levels of magnification, this makes working with longer lenses using the optical viewfinder a bit of a pain.
-Wide lenses are also not compatible with the optical finder.
+For my way of working (wedding photojournalism) the X-Pro 3 is almost perfect, the only thing I really miss from earlier models is the two levels of magnification, this makes working with the 16mm or 56mm lenses using the optical viewfinder a bit of a pain.
 I have found the Fujifilm 23mm F2 pairs perfectly with the X-Pro 3 for wedding photography, it doesn’t block the optical finder, is small and light weight and focusses so quickly I sometimes wonder if it actually has focussed.
-I tend to pair my X-Pro3 with the smaller Fuji prime lenses, the 16m F2.8, 23mm F2, 35mm F1.4 and 50mm F2.
+I tend to pair my X-Pro3 with the smaller Fuji prime lenses, the 16m F2.8 (although there are no frame lines for this lens which is wider than the viewfinder can show), 23mm F2, 35mm F1.4 and 50mm F2.
 I find Fuji’s F1.4 lenses are better suited to the XT series cameras but there is no real reason you can’t use them on the X-Pro 3 other than weight and size.
 I always work with two cameras at weddings anyway so would typically have the 23mm F2 on the X-Pro3 and something like a 56mm 1.2 or 16mm 1.4 on the XT-3.

 The Mitakon Speedmaster F0.95